ksivane/solana-ce/README.md

 Use web3js TransactionInstruction to send the mint request.
 In request, set pubkey to PDA of the respective component.
 See Class Component in hello_mytoken.js for how component data structure is typed.
 Note that types (e.g uint8) and string lengths have to be excatly maintained.
 See function createComponentQcom in hello_mytoken.ts for how minting is done.

+Each minted component can be updated. e.g. changing the component description.
+- Demo does not need this function.
+So ignore.

+Each component's state can be read from Solana
+To read a component's state:
+Use web3js getAccountInfo to send the read request.
+In request, use PDA of the respective component.
+See function reportComponentQcom in hello_mytoken.ts for how this is done.